 7. T-Mobile and Taco Bell

-During the 2019 Super Bowl, T-Mobile and Taco Bell unveiled a partnership that had fans cheering: T-Mobile customers could claim a free taco every Tuesday through the T-Mobile app – no purchase necessary!
+During the 2019 Super Bowl, T-Mobile and Taco Bell unveiled a partnership: T-Mobile customers could claim a free taco every Tuesday through the T-Mobile app, no purchase necessary.

-This genius move boosted T-Mobile customer loyalty (who doesn’t love free food?) while driving Taco Bell foot traffic.
-And let’s be real – who gets just one taco?
-Most customers grabbed their freebie plus other menu items, and many made Tuesday Taco Bell runs a weekly habit that continued even after the promotion.
+This boosted T-Mobile customer loyalty while driving Taco Bell foot traffic.
+Most customers grabbed their free taco plus other menu items, and many made Tuesday Taco Bell runs a weekly habit.

-Why did this odd couple work so well together?
-As Convince and Convert pointed out, both brands’ customers “skew male, they skew younger, and they skew toward value seekers.”
-Combine that natural alignment with Super Bowl ad exposure and social media buzz, and you’ve got a partnership worth talking about with your mouth full!
+Why did this pairing work?
+As Convince and Convert noted, both brands’ customers “skew male, they skew younger, and they skew toward value seekers.”
+Combine that natural alignment with Super Bowl exposure, and the partnership generated significant buzz.

 A Tweet advertising T-Mobile Taco Tuesdays with Taco Bell: "What is everyone eating next Tuesday?"